 - The screening companies can help you to determine the size and type of file you need to run in order to come up with the number and type of prospects you desire.

-- If necessary, run test files to see deliverables, check on integration and examine online updating capability.
+- If necessary, run test files to see deliverables, check how the data will integrate into your fundraising software and examine online updating capability.

 6) Begin writing your implementation plan

 - Implementation plans for screening are rarer than original copies of the Magna Carta.
 Write one!
 It need not be long and take forever to draft.
 Rather, it can simply and briefly lay out the goals of the project, assign responsibilities (e.g. data review, data integration, prospect management, etc.), and so on.

 - Ideally, this plan should be approved by the head of the development shop, shared with the team and ready for action upon receipt of the screening results.

 Hopefully, these six items will make clear the goals, roles and responsibilities that will make for a successful project and not be a hindrance to undertaking the screening.
 The idea is to add clarity, not time.
 In fact, if done in a straightforward and direct manner, it could accelerate the process of reviewing your screening options and, most importantly, putting the screening results to effective use immediately upon delivery.

 So what should organizations steer clear of as they explore screening services?
 There are a number of practices which are big “no-no’s” but unfortunately very commonplace in the fundraising world.
 Here’s my list of things to avoid: